 Prices for the Toyota Vios starts at Php 681,000

 Arguably, the Toyota Vios is one of the most popular sedans in the Philippines.
 In 2019 alone, Toyota Motor Philippines sold 33,181 Vios units.
-Apart from being a common sight on the road, the Vios is also fuel-efficient.
+Apart from being a common sight on the road, the Vios is also one of the most fuel-efficient cars Philippines.
 During our tests, the 106-horsepower 1.5-liter Vios G with the continuously variable transmission (CVT) managed an average of 12.2 km/L on city roads.
 On the highway, the Toyota model’s fuel consumption clocked in at 19.9 km/L, with an average speed of 90 km/h.

 The handsome-looking Kia Stonic has a starting price of Php 735,000